Welcome to the spring (March) issue of our occasional newsletter for 2013.

 Like local studies and genealogy, folklore and folk songs are firmly interwoven with history.
 This is perhaps exemplified by Roy Palmer’s book The Sound of History: Songs and Social Comment, which relates what are now traditional songs to the political and social events of the time.
 Roy Palmer has a long, distinguished record of writing about folk song and folklore, and for fans of naval history (both fact and fiction) he is probably best known for another book – Boxing the Compass: Sea Songs & Shanties.
 A recent publication is an article by him called ‘Shipmates’ (in the January issue of Folklife Quarterly), which traces the various incarnations of a song called ‘Don’t forget your old shipmate’.
 And if the title does not prompt any recognition, you will surely recall a few lines being sung (starting with ‘Safe and sound at home again’) by the officers at dinner in the captain’s cabin in the film Master and Commander.

 Folklife Quarterly used to be published as Folklife West Magazine, but changed its name in 2012.
 FQ contains within it another magazine (which used to be available separately) called Folklife Traditions (itself formerly known as the Folklife West Journal).
-As you can see from the name changes, the magazine was originally restricted to the western side of England and parts of Wales, but it now covers a much wider area of Britain – though the website currently retains the old name.
+As you can see from the name changes, the magazine was originally restricted to the western side of England and parts of Wales, but it now covers a much wider area of Britain – though the website currently retains the old name [all since changed: see the website here].

 Cover of the latest issue of Folklife Quarterly